Burmese Buddhist Temple (Singapore): A mission

 U Kyaw Gaung, also known as Khoo Teogou, was born in Mandalay, Myanmar in 1866.
 He arrived in Singapore at an early age and was later joined by his wife Daw Khin Mae and their three children.
 Coming from a land of great Buddhist influence, it was U Kyaw Gaung's ambition to introduce Theravada Buddhism in Singapore.

 In 1907, he was elected as trustee of the temple.
 While administering the temple, he dreamt of acquiring a sizable marble Buddha statue such as those seen in Myanmar.
 Undaunted by limited funds, U Kyaw Gaung pledged to carry out the mammoth task.
 He raised funds from his own earnings and public donations.
 After several trips to Myanmar, an immense piece of marble weighing more than 10 tons from Sagyin Hill, 50 km north of Mandalay, was sighted.
 Sagyin Hill was famous in Myanmar for its superior quality marble.
 The stone was bought for Rs1,200 and delivered to Mandalay, a city reputed for its skilled craftsmanship.
 Eventually, a Buddha image measuring 3 m in height was sculpted out from the stone in 1918.

-Despite the lack of modern transportation and heavy machinery at that time, and the numerous challenges he faced during the arduous 2,500 km journey over land and sea, U Kyaw Gaung successfully transported the completed Buddha statue to Singapore in 1921 intact with assistance from the late Aw Boon Par of Tiger Balm fame.
+Despite the lack of modern transportation and heavy machinery at that time, and the numerous challenges he faced during the arduous 2,500 km journey over land and sea, U Kyaw Gaung successfully transported the completed Buddha statue to Singapore in 1921 intact with assistance from the late Aw Boon Par of Tiger Balm fame and the royal patronage of the Minn family.
 The marble statue was at first housed in a shed known as "Buddha Wehara".
 In 1925, it was moved to Kinta Road where it was housed in a private chamber.
 This chamber became a shrine hall where devotees paid homage to the Buddha.
 In 1935, U Kyaw Gaung died at the age of 69 and the temple was partially converted into a private residence.
-U Kyaw Gaung's children looked after the temple during the Japanese Occupation and the post-war period.
+Today, it is under the custody of the Minn family.